OZI-Project/brand/README.md

 ![blastpipe-logo](images/blastpipe-logo.svg)

 * 🛑 DO NOT add your own colorways or background.
-* 🛑 DO NOT distort or obscure the OZI logo<sup>*</sup>.
+* 🛑 DO NOT distort or obscure the blastpipe logo<sup>*</sup>.
-* 🛑 DO NOT use the OZI logo in such a way as to suggest endorsement or affiliation.
+* 🛑 DO NOT use the blastpipe logo in such a way as to suggest endorsement or affiliation.

 ## Generative AI Transparency